conner985/alchemist-unity/README.md

 * The communication is based on the HTTP protocol and will use REST messages.
 It is synchronous for the first two messages that are used for initialization (one POST to send alchemist the number of nodes you have and the name of the program you want to run, a GET to request ids of the alchemist's nodes to assign them to unity's ones).
 Every following communication will be completely asynchronous

-* After the server has sent back the previous GET response and after every "post2getTime" milliseconds (this time is tweakable from the inspection of the CentralSystem), the GradientNodesCollector present in the CentralSystem will collect every node present in the scene that has a script attached that extends AbstractBehaviourNode (e.g. SmartPanel), serialize them through JsonUtility and then send them, with a POST request, to the server
+* After the server has sent back the previous GET response and after every "post2getTime" milliseconds (this time is tweakable from the inspection of the CentralSystem), the GradientNodesCollector present in the CentralSystem will collect every node present in the scene that has a script attached that extends AbstractBehaviourNode (e.g. SmartPanel), then it will retrieve all GradientNode within them (that are the Unity version of the Alchemist node), serialize through JsonUtility and then send them, with a POST request, to the server

 * After the server has sent back the POST response, a second timer will start ("get2postTime", also tweakable) and, when this is over, GradientNodesCollector will send a GET request to retrieve the concentration of the gradient for every node.
-The GET response will be a Json string that respect the NodesDescriptor structure, since the same exact class is present in the server, so that JsonUtility can deserialize automatically the response into a c# object
+The GET response will be a Json string that respect the NodesDescriptor structure, since the same exact class is present in the server, so that JsonUtility can deserialize automatically the response into a C# object

 ### How to extend the project:

-Due to time, the project has been made with a very specific implementation that permits only a communication with nodes that have exactly 3 molecules (see the script "GradientNode") and will use only the alchemist simulation described in the yml file "gradient2.yml".
+Due to time, the project has been made with a very specific implementation that permits only a communication with nodes that have exactly 3 molecules (see the script "GradientNode") and will use only the alchemist simulation described in the YAML file "gradient2.yml".

-This has been done due to the limitation of the JsonUtility used for the serialization/deserialization of the messages since it doesn't know how to convert a generic c# object into the Json representation of it's real instance: if you create, for example, a List of objects called "alist" (List\<object\> aList) and then you populate aList with integers, booleans, etc..., the utility will see every element of the list as an object and won't be able to transform aList into a Json string.
+This has been done due to the limitation of the JsonUtility used for the serialization/deserialization of the messages since it doesn't know how to convert a generic C# object into the Json representation of it's real instance: if you create, for example, a List of objects called "alist" `(List\<object\> aList)` and then you populate aList with integers, booleans, etc..., the utility will see every element of the list as an object and won't be able to transform aList into a Json string.

-In order to generalize the communication, a generic node should be realized (instead of the GradientNode) that contains a collection of pairs \<molecule,concentration\> where "molecule" is a string and "concentration" is of a type T that JsonUtility knows how to serialize correctly.
+In order to generalize the communication, a generic node should be realized (instead of the GradientNode) that contains a collection of pairs `\<molecule,concentration\>` where "molecule" is a string and "concentration" is of a type T that JsonUtility knows how to serialize correctly.

 Alchemist side, the same generic node must be created to maintain consistency in the communication and instead of manually set the concentration of every single molecule, according to the ones arrived from Unity, iterate the collection and automatically set the concentration of the molecule with the same name of the one present in the collection.